 Pay attention to operating frequency, too.
 Different frequencies are suited to different purposes – a higher frequency is usually better for gold detectors, while a lower frequency is best for general-purpose detectors.
 Frequencies between 6 and 8kHz are most common for beginner machines because of the versatility in this range, though these detectors tend to struggle at ore prospecting.

-Target ID: Detectors with LCD display screens always come with a feature called target ID, which gives you visual feedback whenever buried metal is spotted.
-Many advanced detectors offer numeric target ID, placing each target on a 0 to 99 scale according to its magnetic properties.
+Detectors with LCD display screens always come with a feature called target ID, which gives you visual feedback whenever buried metal is spotted.
+Many advanced detectors offer numeric target ID, placing each object on a zero to 99 scale, according to its magnetic properties.

-Once you've found a detector with basic features like target ID, depth indication and pinpointing, you can look at its more advanced offerings.
-For example, every detector has some form of variable discrimination.
-Discrimination helps you tune out trash metals so a detector only sounds when it finds something worth digging for.
+Once you've found a metal detector with basic features like target ID, depth indication and pinpointing, you can look at some more advanced offerings.
+For example, every treasure-hunting metal detector has some form of variable discrimination.
+Discrimination helps you tune out trash metals, so a detector only sounds when it finds something worth digging for.
 The more levels of discrimination available, the more control you have over your search.

-Help and Support
+Help & Support

-Extremely important and often overlooked, the support offered by a manufacturer can mean the difference between a detector you know and love, and a collection of unused wires and pipes gathering dust in your garage.
+Extremely important and often overlooked, the support offered by a manufacturer can mean the difference between a detector you know and love and a collection of unused wires and pipes gathering dust in your garage.
 Watch for warranties at least five years long, and consider buying a brand that has good instructional videos you can use to help you get your feet wet.

 Once you catch the treasure-hunting bug, you'll probably have it all of your life.
 Metal detecting is as addictive as it is fun, especially after your first big find.
 Read up, and don't get discouraged if you don't find gold on your first outing.
 After all, the joy of treasure hunting isn't in the finds, but the hunt itself.